 I don't remember when executive presence came into common parlance.
 Maybe in the early to mid-90s, when baby boom women started to bump their heads up against the glass ceiling.

 As for Sylvia’s look that night.
 Maybe her message wasn’t meant for the executives in the audience.
 Maybe it was for more underestimated, and equally capable, support staff who would have been involved in producing the event.

 No, I won't ever know why Sylvia chose that outfit.
 Thinking about it today, someone else's look came up for me.
 "Dolly is a white Southern multi-millionaire boomer who produces self-consciously white music while wearing a stylized drag of a fallen Southern belle," says Tressie McMillan Cottom in The Dolly Moment.

 My copy of Hewlett's study we gathered to celebrate is now battered; I still lend it out to young women in my circle whom I trust to return it.
 And I've recommended Executive Presence to women and men since it came out in 2014; I haven’t revisited it in a while — I wonder how it has aged.
 Send me a note if you'd be interested in attending a discussion group on the book.

 I'll likely come back to executive presence in my long percolating, and soon-to-be-written/published newsletter issue on the topic of competence.

-And "soon" will be after I finish straightening out some of the still vexing issues that came up in moving my newsletter from Substack to Buttondown.
+And "soon" will be after I finish straightening out some of the still vexing issues that came up in moving my newsletter from Substack.
 Please put your eyes on your credit card statements -- I've reached out to people where I've caught known issues.
 I'm worried about unknown issues.